shivamangina/image-classification-ios/README.md

-#  image-classification on swift ios
+#  image-classification on on  webrtc

 To find wheater a potato has a disease of  not by looking at the potato